PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 ### Jamf::Resource

-This abstarct class is a subclass of JSON object, and represents a resource or endpoint in the API.
+This abstarct class is a subclass of JSON object, and represents a thing you can access via the API.
 The code here handles the actual interaction with the API for all resources.
 Subclasses of Jamf::Resource must define the constants RSRC_VERSION (e.g. 'v1') and RSRC_PATH (e.g. 'buildings') which are used together to create the URI path to the resource.

 Jamf::Resource is never subclassed directly.
 Instead, it has two subclasses that are themselves abstract, representing the two kinds of resources: